Halochkin/CustomWebComponents/FeedbackLoop/WhatIs_MotionFeedback.md

  be understood, the users cognitive processes just takes too long for the visual ques to be effective as means to control the feedback loop and the user's own actions.
 * hearing: this is essentially non existent.
 * the tactile sense is also faulty.

-In order for the hand to prevent loosing the phone to the ground, potentially destroying the 500$ love of your life machine, the user will hold on to it tight.
+In order for the hand to prevent loosing the phone to the ground, potentially destroying device wchich can cost 500$ , the user will hold on to it tight.
 This means that it will be hard to distinguish between the tactile pressure that comes from gravity and the tactile pressure that comes from gripping the phone.
 And our tactile sense is also kinda coarse when it comes to orientation.
 Sure, we might be able to respond to increasing pressure quite well so as to keep a batong stick in balance, but to position something 60degree we need to rely on our proprioception sense.
 * proprioception is the strongest feedback we have for our motion gestures.
 You can sense it if you close your eyes and